 The next morning it was overcast and there was a bit of drizzle, but thankfully the winds had died down.
 We began our hike on the esplanade.

 A short distance beyond is Newlyn, a fishing port.
-It’s one of the few harbours on the Cornish coast with a commercial fishing fleet.
+It’s one of the few harbors on the Cornish coast with a commercial fishing fleet.

 There is a yacht marina as well.
-I like harbours, and I enjoyed having a look around.
+I like harbors, and I enjoyed having a look around.

 Past Newlyn we walked along the narrow coastal road, but thankfully there was a good sidewalk.
 From here there were some nice views across the bay.
 In the distance we could see St. Michael’s Mount, an island with a castle on it that’s only accessible at low tide.

 The coastal road let to Mousehole (pronounced maw-zull).
 It is an extremely pretty little village, with cottages built out of the local grey granite crowded around a little harbour.

 We were expecting Cornwall to be much more developed, but aside from two ice-cream shops there was pretty much none of the usual tourist clutter.
 No trinket shops, no arcade amusement places or any of that.
 Just local fishermen cleaning fish, and picturesque little wooden dories.
 I took lots of pictures.
 Diana bought some jam at a honesty-box, to put on our scones.